 retain star employees

 Happy employees are more likely to stick around.
 Losing star employees is one of the most costly areas of doing business.
-Star employees are leaders and top drivers of results and revenue – they’re often at the heart of a team and can impact the performance of others around them.
-Depending on the company structure, losing one standout employee can lead to a waterfall effect, that triggers other employees or leave or become demotivated.
+Star employees are leaders and top drivers of results and revenue — they’re often at the heart of a team and can impact the performance of others around them.
+Depending on the company structure, losing one standout employee can lead to a waterfall effect that triggers other employees to leave or become demotivated.

 reduce turnover costs